jschnab/systems_design/key-value-store/README.md

 about database namespaces:

 * name of namespaces (i.e. tables)
-* file path to SST segments (each segment is in a separate file)
+* file path to SST segments (remember each segment is in a separate file)
-* file path to write-ahead log of each SST
+* file path to WAL of each SST

 Each namespace has several records (i.e. memtable nodes):